-Both of these investments are unit investment trusts (UITs) but work similarly to our ETF offerings.
+Both of these investments are statutory trusts but work similarly to our ETF offerings.
 You can add them to your portfolio just like any ETF we offer, and we’ll transition you in and out of these investments tax-efficiently.

 Important things to note:

 - We don’t offer individual coins or wallets